SUI-Components/adevinta-spain-components/components/form/builder/README.md

     return fieldItems
   }
 ```
-So the `country` form field, will be initalized as a `select`, with Germany and Italy options.
+So the `country` form field, will be initialized as a `select`, with Germany and Italy options.

 Notice that you can initialize as much items as you need.
 If you have no dependencies between form fields, you can fill the form completely.